How to understand GiveDirectly’s finances

 Our spending falls in two categories: cash transfers & fundraising

 Our spending has increased dramatically over the last few years.
 What has stayed constant: cash transfers (i.e. the money that winds up in the hands of recipients) make up the vast majority of what we spend, with a small portion of our budget going towards the cost of delivering cash transfers, and an even smaller portion towards fundraising.
 Our COVID-19 response projects in the U.S. and Africa drove the sharp increase in cash transfers in 2020.
+Many of our 2020 US COVID-19 donors then started giving to our Africa programs, increasing our scale of operations there and reaching half a million households living in extreme poverty.

 We manage the organization as two distinct business systems, (1) cash transfers and (2) fundraising to deliver as cash, with a core performance metric for each.